-Lukaszewski has been an Alumni Board member since 2007.
+Lukaszewski servd on the Metropolitan State University Alumni Board from 1974 to 1976 and from 2007 to 2013.
 He has been involved as an alumnus of Metropolitan State in many ways, and, in May of 2010, along with President Sue Hammersmith and Professor Susan Rydell, he hosted the second gathering of Metropolitan State alumni and friends in New York City.

 2006: Yusef Mgeni

 Yusef Mgeni ('74) and Metropolitan State share a rich and colorful history together.
 He was one of the university's first enrolled students, taught classes at the institution, and helped Metropolitan State with recruitment, fundraising, promotion and other efforts.